apache/gravitino/docs/spark-connector/spark-catalog-iceberg.md

 ### S3

-To access the table stored on S3, you must add s3 secret in Spark configuration by `spark.sql.catalog.${iceberg_catalog_name}.s3.access-key-id` and `spark.sql.catalog.${iceberg_catalog_name}.s3.secret-access-key`, download [Iceberg AWS bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-aws-bundle) and place it to the classpath of Spark.
+You need to add s3 secret to the Spark configuration using `spark.sql.catalog.${iceberg_catalog_name}.s3.access-key-id` and `spark.sql.catalog.${iceberg_catalog_name}.s3.secret-access-key`.
+Additionally, download the [Iceberg AWS bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-aws-bundle) and place it in the classpath of Spark.